"He who sings prays twice..." - St. Augustine

 Meredith Elaine Baker has guided a vibrant Music Ministry at Most Holy Trinity Chapel since 1991.
 Her Youth Choirs have presented numerous Jazz Cantatas, and sung and rung handbells for many years.
 The Cadet Catholic Choir has enjoyed the opportunity of visiting parishes four times per year, spreading the Good News through song all over the Metropolitan and New England areas.
 The Cadet Choir has sung for two Popes (in '96 and '08) and many archbishops and cardinals in the past years.
 The Family Choir joined with the Cadet Choir at Carnegie Hall in November of 2008, to sing Mahler's 8th Symphony, the "Symphony of Thousands."

-Meredith is an avid golfer, and serves as vice-president of the West Point Ladies' Golf Club as well as president of the Women's Hudson River Golf Association.
+Meredith is an avid golfer, and has served as vice-president of the West Point Ladies' Golf Club as well as president of the Women's Hudson River Golf Association.

-Miss Baker is District Convener of the Metropolitan and European Chapters of the American Guild of Organists.
+Miss Baker served as Director of Education and District Convener of the Metropolitan and European Chapters of the American Guild of Organists.
 She holds two professional certificates awarded through examination, that of Choir Master (ChM) and Fellow (FAGO).
 She has been a member of the New York Archdiocese Music Commission since 1993.
 She is also a member of the American Choral Directors Association (ACDA).